avinashbabudonthu/core-java-practice/notes.md

 * Dynamic Polymorphism
 	* Overriding

+### Inheritance
+	* Making the properties of one object available to another object
+### Encapsulation
+	* Binding the data with its related functionalities
+	* Example of encapsulation is `class` where we bind variables and methods

 ## Access specifiers
 * public: accessible every where
 * private: accessible with in the class
 * protected: public with in the same package.
 Accessible to sub class via inheritance outside the package
 * default: accessible with in the same package

+## Key words
+* Abstraction
+	* Hiding the data
+	* We achieve abstraction through encapsulation.
+Without binding the data we don’t have class.
+Without class and declaring variables as private we can’t hide the data.
+Hence without encapsulation we can not have abstraction
+* super
+	* To point the properties of immediate super object of current object
+* Early binding: Process of binding the functionality to method at compile time
+* Late binding (or) Dynamic binding: Process of binding the functionality to method at run time

 ## Access modifiers
 ### Class modifiers
 * abstract